Eagle-N NN Accelerator

 - Capable of running modern models including VLMs and LLMs (e.g., Qwen, Llama)

-Several Eagle-N can be used in parallel to increase TOPS performance and thus run very large models.
+Several Eagle-N SoCs can be used in parallel to increase TOPS performance and thus run very large models.

 Deployment Scenarios